 - Don’t feed the monkeys: This will lead to tons of monkeys approaching you and they’ll always want more food than you have available for them.

 - Don’t touch the monkeys: They definitely won’t like this and will most likely bite you if you try to get close.

 - Avoid Eye Contact: Bali Monkeys will perceive direct eye contact as an act of aggression.

 - If approached by a monkey, be calm: Sudden movements (such as throwing your hands in the air) will startle them and cause them to become aggressive

 ...and the Most Important Tip, Enjoy!

-The monkeys in Bali are adorable and an encounter with one will surely be memorable and let’s be honest, they make for great pictures and stories to share with your friend.
+The monkeys in Bali are adorable, and an encounter with them will surely be memorable.
+Let’s be honest; they make for great pictures and stories to share with your friends.
 They’re tons of fun to watch, which is why tourists flock to places like the Ubud Monkey Forest to see them.
-As long as you follow safety measures and don’t provoke them, then you can have a great time.
+As long as you follow safety measures and don’t provoke them, you can have a great time.